MahAmorim/MahAmorim/README.md

 ### Hi there 👋

-#### I'm MahAmorim, a systems analysis and development student and a lover of ✨technology✨ and ✨adventures✨.
+#### I'm MahAmorim, a systems analysis and development student and a lover of ✨technology✨ and ✨challenges✨.
 #### Welcome to my GitHub!

 <!-- Where i found the icons: https://simpleicons.org -->